Ergodic Theory (Winter 2019), at least in the context we will be studying it, is about properties that hold for the vast majority of real numbers.

 Calculus will be used occasionally in this class, but students who are not familiar with calculus will still be able to follow.

 These classes meet on Tuesday and Wednesday evenings in Palo Alto, from 6:30–8:30 PM.
 The winter class begins on January 8th and meets every Tuesday and Wednesday until March 13th.
-Click here to apply by November 25th.
+Click here to apply.